tomas-fryza/vhdl-course/Labs/05-counter/README.md

 Perform the following steps to implement the 4-bit bidirectional counter on the Nexys A7 board.

-   1. Create a new design source `top.vhd` in your project.
+   1. Create a new design source `top` in your project.
    2. Use **Define Module** dialog and define I/O ports of entity `top` as follows.

    | **Port name** | **Direction** | **Type** | **Description** |